1123/confluent-cloud-service-broker/README.md

 ## Prerequisites

-* a recent version of Java for building
+* Java 11 or later
 * maven
-* access to maven central for downloadnig dependencies
+* access to maven central for downloading dependencies
-* a cloud foundry installation for registering the service broker
+* a Cloud Foundry installation for registering the service broker
-* docker and docker-compose when running the application locally
+* docker and docker-compose when trying out the application locally
-* access to confluent images when running locally
+* access to confluent docker images when running locally
+* When connecting to Confluent Cloud, a API Key and API Secret

 ## Testing